 This post may contain affiliate links.
 Purchasing through them helps support this website.
 This post may also contain items gifted for consideration.

-Gearing up for a trip to Legoland?
-This list is a full guide to the best Legoland California Rides for younger kids!
+Gearing up for a trip to the Legoland California resort?
+This list is a full guide to the best Legoland California Rides and activities for younger kids and has everything you need to know to plan a visit!

 We're in that in between stage.
-Lydia doesn't want to just do “baby rides” but some of us (raising my hand) are a little scared of full blown roller coasters.
+Lydia doesn't want to just do “baby rides” anymore.
+But some of us (raising my hand) are a little scared of full blown roller coasters.
 The great news?
 There are a TON of Legoland California Rides that are perfect for those in between aged kids.
+Lydia loves seeing characters, and loves hands on activities, but is mainly looking for things for middle age kids.
+As locals, we love a mix of rides and other activities that we can mix in which will have shorter wait times.

 LEGO® NINJAGO® WORLD